equinor/fmu-tools/docs/domain_conversion.rst

 Example 2
 ^^^^^^^^^

-Time convert a cube and a surface from depth to time domain.
+Convert a cube and a surface from the depth domain to the time domain.

 .. code-block:: python